 Women simply love to wear sarees with a large variety of designs and colors.
 In fact, they wear sarees of nine different colors for nine days because a special color is assigned to each day.
 Every state of India has its own style of sarees.

-Kurta Pajama is one of the most widely worn attires on Vijayadashmi by men.
+Kurta Pajama for mens is one of the most widely worn attires on Vijayadashmi by men.
 They take part in Pooja and other religious activities with this traditional outfit.
 It is available in different patterns and varieties.

 Lehenga is one of the most beautiful dresses that truly reflect the Indian traditions and cultures.
 On auspicious occasions like Dussehra and Diwali, Indian women just love to display their deep affection for lehenga.